elsehow/boundaries-api/README.md

 # boundaries-api

 > Central to the cognitive processes that constitute science are both material objects — tools and machines of many different types — and writing practices quite unlike those typically studied by anthropologists investigating literacy.
-In order to generate a data set, collections of observations that can be compared with each other, scientists use coding schemes to circumscribe and delineate the world they examine. **When disparate events are viewed through a single coding scheme, equivalent observations become possible.**
+In order to generate a data set, collections of observations that can be compared with each other, scientists use coding schemes to circumscribe and delineate the world they examine. /When disparate events are viewed through a single coding scheme, equivalent observations become possible./

-- Charles Goodwin, *Professional Vision*.
+\- Charles Goodwin, *Professional Vision*.

 `boundaries-api` is a tool for making observations in time.
 Observations described /only/ by their type, and by the time at which they were observed.
 You may `create` a class of observation, `add` observations to that class, and `get` observations of a given class between two times.
-No metadata can be attatched to observatiosn (though I'm open to hearing convincing use cases).
+No metadata can be attached to observations.

 This project is under active development.
 See [contributing.md](contributing.md).